Local Marketing Tips for SMEs

-- Add Your Business to Google Maps: When you do a local search for a service or business, you get the usual search results but also a Google map of choices close by.
-Watch the video below to learn how to claim your business on Google
+- Create a Google My Business Account: When you do a local search for a service or business, you get search results but also a Google map of choices close by.
+Follow the link to learn how to claim your business on Google

 - Build Your Local Social Media Following: Being more focused on your social media engagement can also make a big difference.
 Encourage local people to follow you by including links on your promotional literature and in your shop or store.
 You should also join social media groups and engage with users.
 Not everyone will follow you but the more you can attract local fans and followers, the greater your reach will be

 - Create Content for a Local Audience: It depends on what your business is, but the more you can produce content that is specifically aimed at your local audience the better.
 This can be done, for instance, by producing a regular blog, something that can also improve your standing on search engine rankings

 - Keywords: If you have a website.
 First and foremost, creating a strong local online presence is including local areas in your website content.
 That can include your main site but also means developing specific landing pages for particular locations in and around your catchment area

 While digital marketing certainly gets you noticed, so can those traditional offline methods of reaching an audience.
 This is particularly pertinent for those looking to create an impact locally and there are number of different approaches that have been shown to work.

 - Word of Mouth: It’s one of the most powerful marketing tools out there.
 If you do a good job, then people are going to recommend you.
 For example, if you’re a builder and have fixed someone’s roof, make sure you leave a couple of business cards or a flyer when you finally finish.
 People should be pleased to pass your details on if you have done a good job